namiri-tech/docs-rdme-zm/docs/documentation/getting-started.md

 title: 'Getting Started: DigiTax Zambia API and ZRA Smart Invoice'
 excerpt: >-
-  **DigiTax Zambia API Hub** contains guides and API reference pages for further understanding, equipping you on how to integrate with the ZRA Smart Invoicing System
+  **DigiTax Zambia API Hub** contains guides and API reference pages for further understanding, equipping you on how to integrate with the ZRA Smart Invoice System
 hidden: false
 ---